 Montana is viewed as a rough and tumble place where being a rancher requires grit and toughness few possess.
 What I have found is a bunch of those gritty and tough ranchers are women.
 Women in Montana ranching are successful women who either partner with their husband or go it alone in helping to put food on America’s table.
 They also are very passionate about education and causes that show the importance of cattle ranching in Montana and our nation.

-Wanda: I do not think there has been an increase with women involved in agriculture.
-I just think that in the past 20 years they have taken a more active role in the labor, day to day decisions and financial decisions.
+Wanda: I do not think there has been an increase in women involved in agriculture.
+I just think that in the past 20 years they have taken a more active role in the labor, day to day decisions, and financial decisions.
 Women have stepped into more leadership roles.

 What special talents do women bring to running/partnering in running a ranch?

 Wanda: We bring another point of view, more patience with animals and sometimes better with bookkeeping and organizational skills.

 What affect women have had on driving ranches to more healthy products?

 Wanda: On the Bracket Butte Ranch health products are discussed, studied and then together Craig and I make a decision.